appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 #### Description

 If the MCP server facilitates OAuth flows for tool access, it must strictly validate Redirect URIs against a pre-defined allowlist and enforce the use of the state parameter to prevent Cross-Site Request Forgery (CSRF).
+Each authorization transaction must be bound to the authenticated user, initiating browser or application session, downstream authorization server or issuer, client identifier, redirect URI, and corresponding PKCE transaction.
+The state value must expire within a documented period and be accepted no more than once.
+A deliberately supported cross-device flow may use an authenticated handoff mechanism that preserves equivalent binding.
 Legacy authentication methods (Basic Auth over HTTP) are strictly prohibited.

 #### Rationale